ART THERAPY

 Expressive Art Therapist

-Hanna (she/her) is a Registered Therapeutic Counsellor (RTC), Registered Expressive Arts Therapist, and certified Play Therapist (certification expected May 2025).
+Hanna (she/her) is a Registered Therapeutic Counsellor (RTC), Registered Expressive Arts Therapist, and certified in Therapeutic Play.
 Her approach embraces the sensory, non-verbal intelligence of the creative mind, helping individuals reconnect with their innate ability to play and support their well-being at any stage in life.

 Hanna works with children (3+), teens, and adults using creative and play modalities to address a range of therapeutic goals, from nervous system support to emotional processing.